Devin Durrant

 Into College

-Three NCAA tournaments, three WAC titles, 2,285 career points—still fifth on BYU’s all-time list.
+Three NCAA tournaments, three WAC titles, 2,285 career points—third on BYU’s all-time scoring list.

 Scroll down — panels move horizontally